HIPAA Physical Safeguards for PHI

 What Are HIPAA Physical Safeguards?

-Physical safeguards are the physical measures put in place to protect a covered entity’s electronic information systems from environmental hazards and unauthorized intrusions.
-Physical safeguards are part of the HIPAA Security Rule.
+HIPAA physical safeguards are the physical measures put in place to protect a covered entity's electronic information systems from environmental hazards and unauthorized intrusions.
+Physical safeguards are part of the HIPAA Security Rule and help maintain HIPAA compliance.

 These electronic information systems are what store electronic protected health information, or ePHI, and therefore need physical safeguards whether they are housed on the covered entity's premises or elsewhere.